Don’t forget play – 3 questions can help balance fun with supports and therapy for autistic children

 Second, it doesn’t need to be a case of play versus supports.
 Naturalistic play-based therapies and supports have been around for a long time, and are supported by research.
 These include approaches that help parents adapt to their child’s way of playing, making it more fun, rewarding, and engaging for all involved.

-See also What channel is the Steelers game today?
+See also What insect is Hollow Knight?

 Delivering supports in the community can also be effective, such as in playgroups and at libraries.
 Inclusive sports, such as nippers, dance, and AFL can help children participate in activities many children and families take for granted.